-Front airbag and side airbag systems for the front passenger seat must be deactivated if a child restraint system is to be fitted on this seat.
+Front airbag and side airbag systems for the front passenger seat have to be deactivated if a child restraint system is to be fitted on this seat.
 The curtain airbag system, the belt tensioners and all driver airbag systems will remain active.
+The front passenger airbag systems are active in the as-delivered condition.